lwcarani/matching-algorithms/README.md

 3. Each rejected employee removes that job from their list, and makes a new offer to the next highest job on their list.
 4. Go back to step 1 and repeat until there are no more offers or rejections (i.e., either all employees are matched OR we have exhausted all preference lists for all employees), at which point make permanent all tentative matches.

 Note that the algorithm is "employee-optimal" (each employee gets their best outcome in any stable matching) and "job-pessimal" (each job gets their worst outcome in any stable matching) ([source](https://web.stanford.edu/~jdlevin/Econ%20136/Lecture%202%20Introduction%20to%20Matching.pptx#:~:text=The%20man%2Dproposing%20DA%20algorithm,proposing%20DA%20with%20everything%20flipped.)).
 This holds for whichever side is proposing.
 If jobs were "proposing" to employees, then the final matching would be "job-optimal" and "employee-pessimal."
+It is also important to note that the employee-optimal stable matching $\mathcal{M}$ is *weakly* Pareto optimal for the employees in the set of all matchings.
+That is, there can be no matching (even an unstable matching) that all employees strictly prefer to the employee-optimal matching ([source](https://web.stanford.edu/~alroth/papers/GaleandShapley.revised.IJGT.pdf)).

 ## Gale-Shapley Algorithm Example